olanrewajufarooq/VariableTiltHexacopter/README.md

 ```

 > Note: You need to replace ```../path/``` with the actual path.
 However, if you are in the URDF folder, you can simply omit it.
-> *You need to **manually copy the plugins** to the SDF file.* It is not created automatically.
+> *You need to **manually copy the plugins** to the SDF file from the URDF file.* It is not created automatically.

 ---

 ## Features & Roadmap

 ✅ URDF/Xacro model of the hexacopter
-✅ ROS2 launch integration with Gazebo Fortress
+✅ ROS2 integration with Gazebo Harmonic
-✅ World environments: `empty.sdf`, `warehouse.sdf`

-🚧 In Development / Planned:
+✅ Simple world environment: `empty.sdf`
-- ROS2 nodes for tilt control and flight dynamics
+✅ ROS2 nodes for tilt control and motor commands
+⬜ GUI for Control
+✅ Control Allocation (Simple Fixed Tilt)
+⬜ Control Allocation (Fixed Tilt with Constraints)
+⬜ Control Allocation (Variable Tilt)
+✅ Open Loop: Hover Control
+⬜ Geometric-based Control
+⬜ Complex world environments
+⬜ Trajectory Planning
-- Sensor plugins (IMU, camera, lidar)
+⬜ Integrate sensor plugins (IMU, camera, lidar)
-- Teleop via joystick/keyboard
-- RViz integration and visualization enhancements
+⬜ State Estimation and Mapping
+⬜ Extend to Floating-Base Manipulators
+⬜ ...
+New Improvements

 ---